Captsi/MMM-OneCallWeather/README.md

 ## Installation

-In your terminal, go to your MagicMirror's Module folder:
+In your terminal, go to your MagicMirror's module folder:

 ```sh
 cd ~/MagicMirror/modules